-Tui and Mark, are married and have been together 30+ years.
+Tui and Mark are married and have been together 30+ years.
 Originally from Oratia, West Auckland, true “Westies”, they saw the light in the late 1990’s and moved north.
-First to Kaipara Flats just out of Warkworth but the big smoke followed them and 12 acres in the back blocks of Kaeo became their home for 5 years.
-They then moved to live on their 40’ Roberts Spray boat in Opua, Bay of Islands, and have no intention of moving from this piece of paradise.
+First to Kaipara Flats just out of Warkworth but the big smoke followed them and 12 acres in the backblocks of Kaeo became their home for 5 years.
+They then moved to the Bay of Islands, which has been their base for the last 18 years, and have no intention of moving from this piece of paradise.

 “I trained as an Architectural Draftsman and have been working on and off in the construction industry preparing drawings for housing and consulting engineers most of my working life.
 When we moved North to Kaeo I got a job working on the tall ship R. Tucker Thompson.
 Working there for 5 years doing both day sails and youth training voyages prepared us for life living aboard.
 My interests and passions are diverse, earth and sustainable building, motor racing (in Auckland participating in Clubsport events and helping with the WRC rally of NZ and Japan), boat building (ask me about building and racing bathtubs), sailing and astronomy to name a few.
 Having gone back to the building industry for a few years convinced me that I am allergic to paperwork so Rogue Pony was conceived.”